Broncos vs Colts Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 Denver vs. Indianapolis Prop Picks (AI)

-Remi is pouring through mountains of datapoints on each line.
+AI algorithm Remi is pouring through tons of stats on each player.
 In fact, anytime the Broncos and Colts play there’s always several intriguing angles to key in on.
-Not to mention games played at Lucas Oil Stadium in Sep almost always follow normal, predictable betting trends.
+Not to mention games played at Lucas Oil Stadium in Sep can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: R. Harvey over 26.5 Rushing Yards.